 About Our Location

-Ideally situated just north of downtown Columbia, Storage Rentals of America is easily accessible to all local homes and business.
-We’re only two miles from the University of South Carolina, making us a popular choice with students as well.
+Ideally situated just north of downtown Columbia, Storage Rentals of America is easily accessible to all local homes and businesses.
+We are only two miles from the University of South Carolina, making us a popular choice with students as well.
 Find us south of Earlewood Park at 2830 Main Street.

-Can’t find a storage unit at this Columbia location?
-We also have a storage facility at 1339 Garner Ln, Columbia, SC.
+Can’t find a storage unit at this Columbia storage facility?
+Try searching at our nearby Columbia location at 1339 Garner Ln, Columbia, SC.
 29210

 - Climate-Controlled Storage Units